jubi4dition/laravelcontacts/README.md

 Using Laravel Contacts requires the following steps.

-* Copy the laravelcontacts folder to your webroot
+* Copy the yourcontacts folder to your webroot
+* If you are not using PHP 5.4, then you have to activate the short_open_tag in the php.ini
-* Import laravelcontacts.sql to your database (laravelcontacts)
+* Import laravelcontacts.sql to your database
+* You could also create a VirtualHost in Apache (laravelcontacts.dev) with points to the public folder
 * Edit application/config/database.php (password)
-* Open the site in a browser
+* Open the site in your browser
 * Login user-site: ('user1@mail.com' => 'user' or 'user2@mail.com' => 'user', ...)

 Authors